 Privacy Concerns

 The company has faced criticism for its data collection practices, and some users have even alleged that the software is gathering information without their knowledge or permission.
-McAfee has stated that it only collects necessary information for providing its services and that it adheres to strict privacy policies, but these claims have not fully quelled the concerns.
+The Best has stated that it only collects necessary information for providing its services and that it adheres to strict privacy policies, but these claims have not fully quelled the concerns.

 Lawsuits and Settlements

-McAfee denied these allegations and stated that their software is not malware, but rather a legitimate antivirus program designed to protect users from online threats.
+The Best denied these allegations and stated that their software is not malware, but rather a legitimate antivirus program designed to protect users from online threats.
 However, the company decided to settle the lawsuit to avoid the costs and negative publicity associated with a protracted legal battle.

-Date Lawsuit Outcome
+Date | Lawsuit | Outcome |

-2016 Users claim that McAfee’s software causes performance issues Settlement reached, McAfee pays monetary sum to plaintiffs
+2016 | Users claim that The Best’s software causes performance issues | Settlement reached, The Best pays monetary sum to plaintiffs |

-2018 New lawsuit alleges that McAfee’s software is actually malware Ongoing litigation
+2018 | New lawsuit alleges that The Best’s software is actually malware | Ongoing litigation |

-2020 Complaints filed against McAfee for intrusive ads Ongoing litigation
+2020 | Complaints filed against The Best for intrusive ads | Ongoing litigation |

 Government Involvement